18F/development-guide/_pages/security/incident-response-drills.md

 You don't want to be creating or testing recovery processes while things are on fire. 🔥

 Preparing and practicing ahead of time is a good idea.
+Running incident response drills on an annual basis at the very least is a good idea!

-## How to Build Incident Response Drills
+## How to Run an Incident Response Drill

-### Finding your weak points
+### Identify Your Top Risks

 First, create a boundary diagram.
 (You will very likely need to create a boundary diagram as part of your system's security and compliance process.)